Collaborative Filtering - The Foundations & Classic Flaws

 • R2: We have lots of content

-Users click content because they like it.
+Users click on content because they like it.

-So the core problem becomes:
+So the core problem is calculating:

 P(click)

-Given a user and a content, can we predict the probability that the user will click it? or ..
-P(click | {content, user})
+Given specific user and a content, can we predict the probability that the user will click? or ..

 The “Naive” Approach: Neighborhood-Based CF

-The initial solution to the P(click) problem is simple.
-Step 1: Find a set of simlar users.
-Step 2: Estimate P(click) as the fraction of those similar users who clicked the.
-Step 3: Done.
+• Step 2: Estimate P(click) as the fraction of those similar users who clicked the item.

-Simple … except we don’t actually know who the “similar users” are.
+Simple … except we don’t know who the “similar users” are.
 So lets define it as the most obvious thing.
 Two users are similar if they clicked on same content.

 This leads to the simplest possible collaborative filtering setup.
 We construct a user–item interaction matrix with each row for a user and each column for a content.
 Each cell = 1 if the user clicked the item, 0 otherwise.

-Now to measure similarity between two users, we compare their rows.
+To measure similarity between two users, we compare their rows.
 A straightforward method is to count how many items they both clicked (1s in common) versus how many items either of them clicked; compute Jaccard similarity of the user’s clicks.

 $$\text{Jaccard similarity} = \frac{\text{item both clicked}}{\text{ items either clicked}} $$